-Gibson, a Republican, was the representative for Tennessee’s 2nd congressional district from 1903 to 1905.
+Gibson was the representative for Tennessee’s 2nd congressional district and was a Republican.
+He served from 1903 to 1905.

 From Dec 1895 to Mar 1905, Gibson missed 61 of 764 roll call votes, which is 8.0%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Dec 1898-Mar 1899||37||1||2.7%||0th|

 |Dec 1904-Mar 1905||32||4||12.5%||19th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information